mu-ts/rest_endpoints/README.md

 # Objective

-Create a lightweight solution for routing endpoing requests recieved by a lambda function to different handlers, written in TypeScript.
-Targeted to work for AWS http/rest endpoints and own all of the normal middleware that might exist, like facilitating validation, serialization and cors.
+Create a lightweight solution for routing endpoint requests received by a lambda function to different handlers, written in TypeScript.
+Targeted to work for AWS http/rest endpoints and own all the normal middleware that might exist, like facilitating validation, serialization and cors.

 # Start